top of page

 Special thanks to Harvard University Press for their kindness and assistance with copyright issues regarding Emily Dickinson's poetry.

-Produced, recorded, mixed, mastered and graphic design by OneStop.Studio, Phoenix, AZ (www.onestop.studio)
+Produced, recorded, mixed, mastered and graphic design by Bob McCarroll

 A Little Background on This Project:

-I had a great English professor in college who's all time favorite poet was Emily Dickinson - and of course, wanted all her students to love her too.
+I had an amazing English professor in college who's all time favorite poet was Emily Dickinson - and of course, wanted all her students to love her too.
 While, at the time, I didn't have a true appreciation for the talents of Emily Dickinson's work, for some reason the professor and Emily Dickinson stuck with me over the decades.

 Last year, after finishing up on my previous music project, "Outside the Music Box," I decided I wanted to do something different, and as writing lyrics is not really my favorite thing to do, I decided to incorporate the poems of Emily Dickenson as the written word.